6vx/kitebot721/src/lib/text/pages/resume.md

 ### Webdev at Kitebot
 #### Calgary AB - 2016-Now

-- Moderate experience with Web/HTML/CSS/JS/TS Svelte/CICD/AWS/Git/PowerShell PlayFab/Firebase
+- Moderate experience with HTML/CSS/JS/TS Svelte/CICD/AWS/Git/PowerShell BaaS
-- Some experience with Azure/Vue/Deno/Express Bash/Android/WindowsPhone
+- Some experience with Azure/Vue/Deno/Express Bash/Android/Windows
 - Deploying and maintaining apps on the Web, Alexa and more using popular cloud services including Amazon Web Services and Google Cloud
 - Creating advertising and sales materials using Adobe Photoshop
 - Using Typescript/Javascript and popular frontend frameworks like Svelte and Vue